-If trials like this prove to be successful, such achievements will reinforce the notion that the much touted ideas about the refractoriness of epilepsy in up to one-third of all patients is an artifact of the entry criteria used in most studies.
+If trials like this prove to be successful, it will reinforce the notion that the much touted ideas about the refractoriness of epilepsy in up to one-third of all patients is an artifact of the entry criteria used in most studies.
 Most clinical trial designs for regulatory approval are based only on seizure types and seizure counts; the underlying molecular pathologies are seldom used as considerations.
 This is a less acknowledged problem, whereas the limitations of existing animal models are frequently blamed for the lack of truly new solutions for patients with refractory epilepsy.
-Such a selection process serves commercial interests by offering a broad population in which a new drug might prove efficacious, tantaalizing the developer with a large market.
+Such a selection process serves commercial interests by offering a broad population in which a new drug might prove efficacious, tantalizing the developer with a large market.
 However, ignoring a more refined selection process based on etiology has condemned us to develop AEDs that will be predictably unhelpful to a sizable population of patients with chronic and refractory epilepsy.

-Another interesting facet to the neurosteroids story is the emergence of allopregnanolone being studied for super refractory status epilepticus (60).
+Another interesting facet to the neurosteroids story is the emergence of allopregnanolone being studied for the treatment of super refractory status epilepticus (60).
 It has been suggested that the progressive internalization of synaptic GABA receptors is a mechanism underlying the pharmacoresistance in status epilepticus (61,62).
-Since neuroactive steroids are potent positive allosteric modulators at the a6 and d-subunit containing extrasynaptic GABA receptors that mediate tonic inhibition, and because these receptors have not been observed to undergo internalization with ongoing seizure activity, treating super refractory status epilepticus with this class of compound would seem a very logical choice.
-Based on that concept, and encouraging clinical reports of success in terminating status epilepticus after failure of numerous available medications (63,64), a clinical trial of allopregnanolone for super refractory status epilepticus is under way.
+Because neuroactive steroids are potent positive allosteric modulators at the a6 and delta-subunit containing extrasynaptic GABA receptors that mediate tonic inhibition, and because these receptors have not been observed to undergo internalization with ongoing seizure activity, treating super refractory status epilepticus with this class of compounds would seem a very logical choice.
+Based on these observations, and encouraging clinical reports of success in terminating status epilepticus after failure of numerous available medications (63,64), a clinical trial of allopregnanolone for treatment of super refractory status epilepticus is under way.

 CONCLUSIONS

-In this chapter we have traced the evolution of pharmacological treatment of the epilepsies from the application of rational therapy (bromides) based on irrational beliefs (libido and hysteria) to the serendipitous discovery of phenobarbital.
+In this chapter we have traced the evolution of pharmacological treatment of epilepsies from the application of rational therapy (bromides) based on irrational beliefs (libido and hysteria) to the serendipitous discovery of phenobarbital.
 Improvements from this point on leveraged the synthetic prowess of medicinal chemistry and systematic screens using animal models.
 The diversity of animal models has increased, and molecular tinkering by medicinal chemists continues to yield important new compounds.
-We have now entered the post human genome project era, and new AED discovery is driven in many cases by advances in genetics, by reproducing the mutations in in vitro expression systems and in vivo transgenic animals.
-High throughput screening employing identified targets at cellular or organ slices is also an evolving technology.
+We have now entered the post-human genome project era, and new AED discovery is driven in many cases by advances in genetics, by reproducing the mutations in in vitro expression systems and in vivo transgenic animals.
+High-throughput screening employing identified targets in cellular or organ slices is also an evolving technology.
 Challenges posed by diversities in genetic background continue to thwart our assumptions of singular targets in many epilepsies when we approach human trials.
-These challenges will likely be amenable to solutions as we move from exome scanning to whole genome scanning, and develop critical bioinformatic solutions to tackle the influence of the interactions of targets with genetic background to produce the phenotype.
+These challenges will likely be amenable to solutions as we move from exome scanning to whole genome scanning and develop critical bioinformatic solutions to tackle the influence of the interactions of targets with genetic background to produce the phenotype.

 REFERENCES